CesiumGS/cdb-to-3dtiles/README.md

 * Automatic upload to Cesium ion
 * Support more CDB datasets
 * Clamp vector layers
-* Output 3D Tiles Next (for interoperability with One World Terrain Well-Formed Format)

 If you would like to provide feedback or accelerate the product roadmap for features you would like to see included, please contact [Shehzan Mohammed](mailto:shehzan@cesium.com).